NumbaCruncha/RoadDetection/README.md

 **Improvements**
 In order to increase the power of the network, it would be beneficial to train on mulitple GPUs.
 Horovod - a C++ library developed by Uber for distributed tensorflow operations (https://github.com/uber/horovod) - would be worth investigating to this end.

-An imploenmetation of U-net with iHorovod integration built-in would be a logical choice for testing alongside the proposed solution. https://github.com/ankurhanda/tf-unet
+An implementation of U-net with iHorovod integration built-in would be a logical choice for testing alongside the proposed solution. https://github.com/ankurhanda/tf-unet